Tyler-R-Kendrick/ai-agents-for-beginners-csharp/02-explore-agentic-frameworks/README.md

 - **Automation and Efficiency**: AI can automate repetitive tasks, streamline workflows, and improve operational efficiency.
   - _Example: Customer service apps use AI-powered chatbots to handle common inquiries._
 - **Enhanced User Experience**: AI can improve the overall user experience by providing intelligent features such as voice recognition, natural language processing, and predictive text.
-  - _Example: Virtual assistants like Siri and Google Assistant use AI to understand and respond to voice commands._
+  - _Example: Virtual assistants like Siri and Google Assistant use AI to understand and respond._

 </v-clicks>